patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Analytics/Analytics.md

 ### Setup

 1. Before you can use the `trackingAPI`, you must first supply the API keys of the respective providers.
-Providers are enabled by adding them to the `activeProviders` property:
+To enable a provider, it must be added to the `activeProviders` property:

 ```nolive
 const initProps: InitProps = {